fresh-web/web-speech/README.md

 # Web Speech API Example

-### This example app is simply to show Web Speech API.
+## This example app is simply to show how to handle Web Speech API.

-You can check out the [demo](https://fresh-web.github.io/web-speech/), or you can install it on your own.
+You can check out the [demo](https://fresh-web.github.io/web-speech/), or install it on your own.

 In order to run this app: